 11 Great Reasons to be a Writer

-Today I thought I'd outline the perks associated with living the writer's life.
-Some of them are obvious but others less so.
+I thought I'd outline some of the perks associated with living the writer's life.
+Most are obvious but others less so.

 1. You Get Your Name in Print

-Obvious.
-The career writer knows that many people spend their entire lives trying to get to this, stage one, of the writer's life.
+The career author knows that many people spend their entire lives trying to get to this, stage one, of the writer's life.

 2. You Get Recognition